riyaarolkar/myAI3/replit.md

-# MyAI3 - AI Chatbot Assistant
+# LuxeBag Finder - Luxury Handbag Price Aggregator

 ## Overview
-MyAI3 is a customizable AI chatbot assistant built with Next.js, featuring web search capabilities (via Exa API), vector database integration (Pinecone), and content moderation using OpenAI's APIs.
-This project was imported from GitHub and configured to run on Replit.
+LuxeBag Finder is a price comparison tool for luxury handbags, similar to Skyscanner but for designer bags.
+Users can search for specific handbags and compare prices across multiple retailers to find the best deals.

 ## Project Status
 - **Last Updated**: November 26, 2025